krtScrtr004/TaskFlow/documentation/WORKER_PERFORMANCE_CALCULATION.md

 ## Overview

-The TaskFlow Worker Performance Calculation System is a comprehensive, multi-dimensional scoring mechanism that evaluates worker productivity and efficiency across projects and tasks.
-The system uses a weighted scoring algorithm that considers **task priority**, **completion status**, **deadline adherence**, and **project involvement** to generate a holistic performance score ranging from 0 to 100.
+The TaskFlow Worker Performance Calculation System is a comprehensive, multi-dimensional scoring mechanism that evaluates worker productivity and efficiency across projects, phases, and tasks.
+The system operates within TaskFlow's hierarchical structure (**Project → Phase → Task**) and uses a weighted scoring algorithm that considers **task priority**, **completion status**, **deadline adherence**, and **project involvement** to generate a holistic performance score ranging from 0 to 100.

 ---